temporalio/documentation/docs-src/cloud/how-to-verify-export.md

 ---
 id: how-to-verify-export
-title: How to verify Workflow History Export
+title: Verify export setup
-sidebar_label: Verify Workflow History Export configuration
+sidebar_label: Verify
 description:
 tags:
   - temporal cloud
   - how-to
   - verify
 ---

+**How to verify that the Export feature is set up correctly?**

 From the Export configuration page, select **Verify**.
 This action checks if Temporal can successfully write a test file to the sink.